coatespt/docker-datasci/README.txt

 This file describes simple containers to run data science programs.
 The continers can be run with or without
     * host directory bind-mounted in the container
-    * A Flask web server running for
+    * A Flask web server running for Web services

-Dockerfile.runbash is outfitted with python, numpy, scipy, etc. and executes a bash shell as the CMD.
+    * Accessible vi bash prompt
+    * For running batch jobs with output to shared directory

+The Docker files all have computer sciency libraries installed: python, numpy, scipy, etc.
+	The container created by Dockerfile.runbash is intended to be run in the background.
+You can log onto it by exec'ing a bash shell or you can run batch jobs automatically with the CMD.

+	Dockerfile.web has the same capabilities but is intended for running a Web service

-It is intended to be run with or without a shared drive on the host.
+	Both modes are intended to be run with or without a shared drive on the host.

+Building

     	docker build -t testcontainer .

     To build one with an explicit version, just add the tag

     	docker build -t testcontainer:v1 .

 Executing the "docker run" command below will run the container and leave you in an interactive bash shell.
 There is a file called setup.sh that has been copied to your container so sourcing this should give a way